6 Lower-Body Bodyweight Exercises to Add to Your Workout Routine

 4 | Lunge

 Lunges are a great leg exercise because they require not only lots of muscle strength but also lots of balance – this move will train you to move with more all-around grace and power.
 There are manifold variations of lunges, but we’re going to focus on the traditional forward lunge.
-Bodyweight quad exercises like this one (it uses all sorts of muscles but gets those quads firing) are vital to having a strong base for almost any physical activity.
+Bodyweight leg exercises like this one (it uses all sorts of muscles but really gets those quads firing) are vital to having a strong base for almost any physical activity.

 5 | Step-Ups